-We have audited the financial statements of West Midlands Pension Fund (the 'Pension Fund') administered by City of Wolverhampton Council (the 'Authority') for the year ended 31 March 2022 which comprise the Fund Account, the Net Assets Statement and notes to the pension fund financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22.
+We have audited the financial statements of West Midlands Pension Fund (the 'Pension Fund') administered by City of Wolverhampton Council (the 'Authority') for the year ended 31 March 2023, which comprise the Fund Account, the Net Assets Statement and Notes to the Pension Fund Statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23.